nutanix/ntnx-api-cmdlet-help/md/en-US/Stop-VM.md

 PS C:\> Get-VM -PowerState ON | Stop-VM | Wait-Task
 ```

-Searches for the VM that are powered on then stop those VMs then waits for the task completed.
+Searches for the VM that is powered ON then stops those VMs then waits for the task completed.

 ## PARAMETERS